Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 ![Azure Cloud Infrastructure Diagram](Diagrams/Wagner,_Michael_-_Azure_Cloud_Infrastructure_Diagram.png)

-These files were tested and used to build a live ELK deployment on the Azure cloud platform.
+These files were tested and used to build a live ELK (Elasticsearch, Logstash, and Kibana) deployment on the Azure cloud platform.
 They can be used to recreate the entire deployment pictured above, or select portions of the [Ansible playbook files](./Ansible/) can be run to install specific features, such as Metricbeat.